-At least the recording is intact.
-All of these were recorded in the studio of our local radio station with an introduction by a friend, Phil Golding, and intro and outro music by Tommy Emmanuel and his wondrous guitar, playing ‘Country Wide’.
+All of these episodes were recorded in the studio of our local radio station with an introduction by a friend, Phil Golding, and intro and outro music by Tommy Emmanuel and his wondrous guitar, playing ‘Country Wide’.
+Here is the transcript of —

 “Please Mor… please let me go to the farm again.”
 Wanda smiled down at the earnest face of her young son, and she rumpled his fine blonde hair.
 She knew that her own birth and upbringing on her parents’ farm were the genetic reasons for his passion—and yet she never failed to feel surprise and delight at his single-mindedness about all things country.